 Debbie Elliot would later play a recording of this exchange on Morning Edition.
 Ryan took a buckeye out of his pocket.
 "I've got my lucky buckeye here," he said.
 "My buddy Rob Portman gave this buckeye to me.
 Rob's a good guy."
 It wasn't clear whether or not he remembered that Portman was standing behind him.
 I stopped taking notes.

 And then we had Romney.
-Tyrell leapt up on the fence to get a view, the iPhones went up and the women behind us began a chant again; "Rom-ney, Rom-ney".
-This time the crowd joined in.
+McCain leapt up on the fence to get a view, and the iPhones went up, and the women behind us began a chant again, "Rom-ney, Rom-ney" and this time the crowd joined in.
 But the candidate stopped them.
-"Wait," he said: "Romney-Ryan, Romney-Ryan," he led them a couple times, then it died out.
+"Wait," he said: "Romney-Ryan, Romney-Ryan," he led them a couple times, and then it died out.
 "That's it."
 I would hear this exchange again driving home, on All Things Considered, and it was a deeply uncomfortable moment, a man acknowledging the limits of his appeal to a group of the most sympathetic people imaginable.
-The reporters picked it up and, for a moment, the only movement in the press corral was of pens scratching.
-He looked cold and tired and the wind pushed his hair down into his face.
+The reporters picked it up, and for a moment the only movement in the press corral was of pens scratching.
+He looked cold and tired, and the wind pushed his hair down into his face.

-But the thrill was oddly fleeting for an event like this.
-It was a crowd that wanted him to say things a Presidential candidate can't actually say, so they left deflated.
+But the thrill was oddly fleeting, for an event like this.
+It was a crowd that wanted him to say things a presidential candidate can't actually say, and they left deflated.
 Romney left to unsustained cheers.
 Kevin Madden, a senior advisor, came quickly over to the press corral, seeming like he was worried some of the bigger-name trail reporters would leave to find food.
 There was no crush around him.
-I hung around, trying to think of something to ask.
+I hung around trying to think of something to ask.
 The crowd around him thinned quickly.
-"Excuse me", I said, "James Pogue, VICE Magazine."
+"Excuse me," I said, "James Pogue, Vice Magazine."
 He looked quizzical.
 I couldn't think of a good question.
 I told him nevermind.